s0rg/crawley/README.md

 Crawls web pages and prints any link it can find.

-Scan depth (by default - 0) can be configured.
+Scan depth (limited by starting host and path, by default - 0) can be configured.

 # features